Component parts and Assembly

 Any tips please, so I can point the garage in the right direction?

-Following the A service on this car by MB, the plugs, ignition module, and oxygen sensors was replaced the car ran still ran the same, causing the owner some concern.
-Even a test of the 'Star' diagnostics tool failed to pick up the problem, and it's worth noting that Geoff did not have his engine management light in the instrument cluster lit as I had experienced, making the diagnoses of the fault even more difficult.
+Following the A service on this car by MB, the plugs, ignition module, and oxygen sensors was replaced the car still ran the same, causing the owner some concern.
+Even a test of the 'Star' diagnostics tool failed to pick up the problem, and it is worth noting that Geoff did not have his engine management light in the instrument cluster lit as I had experienced, making the diagnoses of the fault even more difficult.

 Geoff the owner of the car was delighted with the result:- quote:-

-Took about 10 minutes to fit and reset the windows.
+Refurbished unit, from ECU Testing, arrived 7:35am Saturday, as promised.
+Took about 10 minutes to re-fit and reset the windows.

 I'm very happy to say that the car is now back to normal!